Rendering Strategy

 Choose rendering on purpose

-Static generation, server-side rendering, and client-side rendering each trade off speed, dynamism, and operational cost.
 The wrong default — CSR for a marketing site, static for a live dashboard — hurts users and teams alike.
+Hybrid models (static HTML plus hydrated islands) are often the answer for content-heavy products with pockets of interactivity.

 Not every page needs the same rendering model.

-- Static — pre-built HTML at build time; fast delivery, high resilience, ideal for content-heavy sites
+- Static — pre-built HTML; fast delivery, high resilience, ideal for content-heavy sites

-- SSR — HTML per request; dynamic and personalised content, SEO-sensitive pages
+- SSR — HTML per request; personalised or frequently changing content

 03 — Practice